chinchalinchin/elara/archive/prompt/content.rst

 The Appendix to theses instructions is broken up into file attachments.
 The name of each file attachment corresponds to the section of the Appendix it contains.
 Section I of the Appendix contains background information on our identities.
 Section II of the Appendix contains additional context to help you understand what type of person I am.
 Section III of the Appendix contains Function definitions, keywords that should map to procedures I can invoke during our conversation.
 Section IV of the Appendix contains the definition of any scale, index or formula we have invented over the course of our Language Game.
 Section V of the Appendix contains additional module plugins for the Language Game.
 These are modules we have experimented with in the past, but are no longer part of the main Language Game.

 In addition, an XML Schema of the Language has been attached with the filename `00_schema.xml`.
-This document should help you understand the structure of the Language Game.
-The format of this XML Schema is loosely based on the OWL 2 Web Ontology Language format.
-It is meant to serve as a data structure that captures the various Classes, Properties and Relations that define the Language Game.
+This document should help you understand the codified structure and relations of the Language Game.
+The format of this XML Schema is loosely based on the OWL 2 Web Ontology Language format, but with major modifications.
+It is meant to serve as a data structure that captures the various aspects of the Language Game.

 Instructions
 ------------